-The first one attempts to manage the relationship established between the sector considered in a specific public policy and the other government areas.
-Although the sector is public Health in the study presented here, sectorial-global relations happen in multiple arenas.
+The first one attempts to manage the relationship between the sector considered in a specific public policy and the other government areas.
+Although the public health sector in the study presented here, sectorial-global relations happen in multiple arenas.
 Brazil is a federal state, and its public health system supposes inter-federal cooperation.
 Therefore, policy actions needed support and complementarity of the other government areas and subnational units.
-Subsequently, sectorial-global relations express how actors involved in public policy action articulate themselves.
+Subsequently, sectorial-global relations express how actors in public policy action articulate themselves.
 This relationship can also reveal the existing conflicts and power disputes inside public institutions.
 According to Jobert (1985, 2004), it is a mistake to consider the State as a unified and homogeneous entity and the public administration as a rational executor of governmental decisions.
 The various parts of government can represent, and often do, distinct, often complementary, and sometimes conflicting social and economic interests.
-In our particular case, we can observe the conflict between the President and State Governors and between the judiciary and the executive branches concerning COVID-19 combat actions.
+In our case, we can observe the conflict between the President and State Governors and between the judiciary and the executive branches concerning COVID-19 combat actions.

 The second key element is called a referential and covers norms, learning, and references expressed in a public policy.
-The referential can also be described as the representation made by the actors involved in this action.
+The referential can also represent the actors involved in this action.
 This representation is how various actors and social classes involved understand the origin, the development, and the possible unfolding of the problem to be the target of the State's action.
 It is also the expression of the perception of the government's role must play in that time.
 They are norms and references built by the actors involved through their relationships, interactions, consensus constructions, and decisions.
 To know how the referential is elaborated is to understand how the actors themselves see their respective roles, functions, values, and interests.
 We know the referential as a representation of global-sector relations in public policy.
 The referential might determine the social and geographical extension of a public policy.
-In this paper, we also consider the referential as a paradigm of public policies.
+This paper also considers the referential as a paradigm of public policies (Hassenteufel, 2008).
 Besides, the paradigm for public actions in the pandemia cases is the international regulation approved by the World Health Organization.

-The third key element is concerned with the actors who work in the construction of the referential.
+The third key element is concerned with the actors who construct the referential.
 The set of actors encompasses the various state actors, local, regional or national, and non-state actors and international actors.
-The interaction dynamic among these actors is the essential aspect here.
-The policy decisions being the result of this interaction dynamic played by the different actors.
-New political relations (be cooperation ones, be conflicting ones) might emerge depending on the actor dynamics interaction.
+The dynamic interaction among these actors is an essential aspect.
+The policy decisions are the result of these interactions.
+Moreover, new political relations (be cooperation ones, be conflicting ones) might emerge depending on the actor dynamics interaction.

 We should understand the three key elements according to action cycles.
 Müller (2015) and Faure and Müller (2013) define the cycles as social configuration processes determining the State's role in public policy actions.
-They identify four cycles: i) the industrial liberal, ii) the welfare state, iii) the state-enterprise, and iv) sustainable governance.
-Each cycle corresponds to different economic, citizenship, and public policy regimes that express the referential in which the State is inserted.
+They identify four cycles: 1) the industrial liberal, 2) the welfare state, 3) the state-enterprise, and 4) sustainable governance.
+Each cycle corresponds to different economic, citizenship, and public policy regimes that express the referential in which the State acts.
 In the Latin American case, the cycles refer to other political forces acting in public policies.
 Brazilian republic history alternates between democratic and authoritarian regimes.
-And in both cases, the State's role has been crucial to all public policies.
+Moreover, in both cases, the State's role has been crucial to all public policies.
 The Brazilian case relies on nowadays a cycle of economic crisis and social background favorable for populist governments.